PureRRR/deepURL/README.md

-# deepULR
+# deepURL
-This is a Tensorflow implementation of deepULR.
-Please cite the paper in your publications if you find the source code useful to your research.
+This is a Tensorflow implementation of deepURL.

 # Installation
 Install Python3.6, Tensorflow2, numpy, munkres.